-Boconnoc’s story begins thousands of years ago.
+Boconnoc’s story begins hundreds of years ago.
 Since the days of the Domesday Book, people have inhabited this beautiful tract of Cornwall—and the estate itself is alive with centuries of history.

 After 12 years of dedicated refurbishment, Boconnoc now represents the heights of Cornish luxury.
 With its Georgian architecture, picture-perfect countryside, and buzzing fairs, festivals, and busy events calendar, it captures all the enchantment and beauty of Cornwall.